Menstrual cup instructions

 - Remove your menstrual cup prior to intercourse.

-- Menstrual cups have not been linked or associated with TTS (toxic shock syndrome).
+- Pixie Cups have little to no associated with TTS (toxic shock syndrome).
+Read more.

 Receive 10% OFF your order today by signing up for our newsletter!